Northfear/gemrb/README.md

 Console:
 - L1 + R1 + △ - Open/Close console
 - SELECT - Enter command (while console is opened)

+You can remap □, △ and D-Pad buttons by editing ```Keymap.ini``` in individual game folder and assigning M, I, R, J, P, W keys to your liking.

 # GemRB